If you’ve been noticing that your succulent has been looking a bit droopy lately, you’re not alone.

 If you think your succulent isn’t getting enough water, the first thing to do is check the soil.

-If the soil is dry, give your succulent a good watering.
+If the soil is dry, give your plant a good watering.

-Ensure to water the plant until the water starts flowing out of the drainage hole at the bottom of the pot.
+Ensure the plant is watered until the water starts flowing out of the drainage hole at the bottom of the pot.

-You can also test whether your succulent needs water by sticking your finger in the soil.
+You can also test whether your plant needs water by sticking your finger in the soil.

-If the soil is dry up to your first knuckle, it’s time to water your succulents.
+If the soil is dry up to your first knuckle, it’s time to water your plants.

 If the soil is wetter than that, you can wait a few more days before watering.

-Once you’ve established how often should you water your succulent, make sure to water it at that frequency.
+Once you’ve established how often you should water your succulent, water it at that frequency.

-Another common reason why succulent leaves droop is too much sun or heat.
+Another common reason why leaves droop is too much sun or heat.

-Succulents need a lot of sunlight, but they can’t handle direct sunlight for too long.
+Succulents need a lot of sunlight but can’t handle direct sunlight for too long.

-If your succulent is in direct sunlight for too long, the leaves will droop as a way of protecting themselves from the heat.
+If your plant is in direct sunlight for too long, the leaves will droop to protect themselves from the heat.

-In addition to drooping leaves, succulents in too much sun or heat can also:
+In addition to leaf drooping, plants in too much sun or heat can also:

 How to Fix It